harlemeducationhistoryproject/wadleigh/pages/resources.md

 permalink: /resources/
 ---

-EH Johnson chapter

-Wadleigh

-Amsterdam News

-Link to Zotero on history of ed in Harlem
+Resources to learn more about the history of Wadleigh and of education in Harlem, coming soon.

-HEHP website